SaikatNoman12/DSA_with_JavaScript/README.md

 - Make array define the position.
 - Use loop delete array element.
 - Delete element with text input and button.

+## Search Element in Array (Linear search):-

+- Understand case and solution with white brand.
+- Make array.
+- Use loop to Search Element.
+- Search Element with text input and button.
+  - Shortcut for Search element (default function).
+  - Shortcut for delete element (default function).